0mkar01/VScode_on_COS7/README.md

 --> For Python script
 STEP 1 : Make sure you are logged in as any created super user but not root !
 STEP 2 : sudo python vscode.py
 --> For Bash script
+STEP 1 : Make sure you are logged in as any created super user but not root !
-STEP 1 : ./vscode.sh
+STEP 2 : ./vscode.sh